red-axe/am-editor/docs/plugin/plugin-mention.md

 `onSearch`: the method to query, or configure the action, choose one of the two

+`onSelect`: Call back after selecting an item in the list, here you can return a custom value combined with `key` and `name` to form a new value and store it in cardValue.
+And it will return together after executing the `getList` command

 `onClick`: Triggered when clicking on the "mention"

 `onMouseEnter`: Triggered when the mouse moves over the "mention"